JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/introduction.rst

 Our customer, the Virginia Tech Transportation Institute, wants to utilize the Resistant Automotive Miniature Network (RAMN) to help develop cybersecurity practices and facilitate a learning environment for future cybersecurity and automotive engineering students.
 The RAMN serves as an educational tool to highlight the vulnerabilities of automotive Electronic Control Units (ECUs).
-This document provides a background on the RAMN board, an extensive overview of how to set up the required environment to interact with the board, and several cybersecurity challenges.
+This website provides a background on the RAMN board, an extensive overview of how to set up the required environment to interact with the board, and several cybersecurity challenges.

 What is RAMN?
 -------------